microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     value: number | null;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "Breadcrumb" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class Breadcrumb extends FASTElement {
+export class Breadcrumb extends FoundationElement {
     // @internal (undocumented)
     slottedBreadcrumbItems: HTMLElement[];
     // (undocumented)